thomasjosif/turtlecoin-market-linker/README.md

 # turtlecoin-market-linker

-A simple bot to look for any market talk-related keywords, after which is prints out a pre-set message.
+A simple bot to look for any market talk-related keywords, after which is chooses randomly from and prints a pre-set message.

 ## Usage